 State Fire Marshal offers daylight saving time reminder

-Nashville, TN – Tennessee State Fire Marshal Julie Mix McPeak is reminding Tennesseans to change their smoke detector and carbon monoxide alarms’ batteries this weekend when they set back their clocks late Saturday night for daylight saving time.
+Nashville, TN – Tennessee State Fire Marshal Leslie A. Newman is reminding Tennesseans to change their smoke alarms’ batteries this weekend when they set back their clocks late Saturday night for daylight saving time.

-“Detectors, even those that are hard-wired, should have their batteries replaced regularly and should be tested monthly to ensure they’re providing the proper protection,” McPeak says.
+“Smoke alarms, even those that are hard-wired, should have their batteries replaced regularly and should be tested monthly to ensure they’re providing the proper protection,” says Tennessee State Fire Marshal Leslie A. Newman.
 “Use the extra hour we gain this weekend to make sure your home and family are fire-safe.”

 Most home fires occur at night when people are sleeping.
 The smoke and toxic gases generated by a fire can cause people to sleep more deeply, narrowing the chances of surviving a fire.
 A working smoke alarm can double the chances of survival by increasing the amount of time a person has to escape a fire in their home.